LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 - <b id="f5">5</b>

     An external reference is a reference to a resource which is meaningful outside a particular request bundle.
 The value typically includes the resource type and the resource identifier, and could  be an absolute or relative URL.
 Examples:  `https://fhirserver1:9443/fhir-server/api/v4/Patient/12345`, `Patient/12345`, etc. [↩](#a5)

 - <b id="f6">6</b>

     A local reference is a reference used within a request bundle that refers to another resource within the same request bundle and is meaningful only within that request bundle.
 A local reference starts with `urn:`. [↩](#a6)

 - <b id="f7">7</b>

     Keystore and truststore files have the same basic structure.
 They both provide a secure means for storing certificates.
-Typically, we think of a keystore as a file that contains certifcates that consist of a private/public key pair.
-And we typically think of a truststore as a file that contains certificates that consist of a public key or trusted certificates. [↩](#a7)
+Typically, we think of a keystore as a file that contains certificates that consist of a private/public key pair, whereas a truststore contains certificates that consist of a public key or trusted certificates. [↩](#a7)

 - <b id="f8">8</b>